 People with delirium cannot concentrate, so they have trouble processing new information and cannot recall recent events.
 Thus, they do not understand what is happening around them.
 They become disoriented.
 Sudden confusion about time and often about place (where they are) may be an early sign of delirium.
 If delirium is severe, people may not know who they or other people are.
 Thinking is confused, and people with delirium ramble, sometimes becoming incoherent.

 Their level of awareness (consciousness) may fluctuate.
 That is, people may be overly alert one moment and drowsy and sluggish the next.
 Other symptoms also often change within minutes and tend to worsen during the evening (a phenomenon called sundowning).

 People with delirium often sleep restlessly or reverse their sleep-wake cycle, sleeping during the day and staying awake at night.

 People may have bizarre, frightening visual hallucinations, seeing things or people that are not there.
-Some people develop paranoia or have delusions (false beliefs usually involving a misinterpretation of perceptions or experiences).
+Some people develop paranoia (unwarranted feelings of being persecuted) or have delusions (false beliefs usually involving a misinterpretation of perceptions or experiences).

 Personality and mood may change.
 Some people become so quiet and withdrawn that no one notices that they are delirious.
 Others become irritable, agitated, and restless and may pace.
 People who develop delirium after taking sedatives are likely to become very drowsy and withdrawn.
 Those who have taken amphetamines or who have stopped taking sedatives may become aggressive and hyperactive.
 Some people alternate between the two types of behavior.